sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

 Quality control the data extractions in a document type by writing validations using  [JsonLogic](https://jsonlogic.com/):

 - Test extracted fields using Boolean, logic, numeric, array, string, and other operations.
-- If Sensible extracted a field from OCR'd text,  additionally test the confidence score for the field's anchor and value.
+- If Sensible extracted a field from OCR'd text,  test the confidence score for the field's anchor and value as a measure of the quality of the text images.
+For example, test that text in a scanned document isn't blurry or illegible.

 Then write your own logic based on the validations, for example: